-Computing and Information Communication Technology at SCHS prepares students with a wide range of skills and knowledge, to deal with the ever-changing world of new technologies.
-Lessons are delivered in one of 4 modern, dedicated, air conditioned suites by specialist ICT teachers.
-Each room has 29 PCs with high-speed network access, broadband internet and a vast range of generic and industry standard software applications.
+Lessons are delivered in one of 4 modern, dedicated, air conditioned suites by specialist teachers.
+Each room has a minimum of 29 PCs with high-speed network access, broadband internet and a vast range of generic and industry standard software applications.

 At Key Stage 3, all students have a single 1-hour lesson per week covering the Computing Programme of Study.
-These experiences are then used to aid learning across the school in other areas of the curriculum.
+In Year 7 students have an additional hour of ICT skills to aid learning across the school in other areas of the curriculum.

-Raising standards of achievement and developing interests beyond the curriculum will continue to be a core theme within the Computing and ICT department.
+Raising standards of achievement and developing interests beyond the curriculum will continue to be a core theme within the Computer Science department.

 At Key Stage 3, pupils are encouraged to think for themselves, work independently and evaluate and refine their work.